google-gemini/computer-use-preview/README.md

 # Computer Use Preview

+This project allows you to interact with a computer using natural language queries — for example, you can tell it to “Go to Google and search for Hello World” and the agent will perform the action for you.

 ## Quick Start

-This section will guide you through setting up and running the Computer Use Preview model.
-Follow these steps to get started.
+Follow these steps to set up and run the project on your local machine.

 ### 1. Installation